ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-Truncation is also a concern -if a client always establishes a TLS connection, makes a request, receives a response, and then always attempts a gossip communication immediatelly following the first response - truncation will allow an attacker to block gossip reliably.
+Truncation is also a concern -if a client always establishes a TLS connection, makes a request, receives a response, and then always attempts a gossip communication immediately following the first response - truncation will allow an attacker to block gossip reliably.

 ### Responding to possible blocking {#blocking-policy-response}